Really exceptional camping equipment

-“People thought I was a little crazy about these pans before, they’re sure going to get sick of me going on about them now!”
-This after a fire destroyed their garage where the Fry–Bakes were stored.”
+“They’re sure going to get sick of me going on about them now!”
+This after a fire destroyed their garage where the Fry–Bakes were stored.
+Read the whole story.

 – Shaun Floerke Duluth, MN

 “Following my 1982 NOLS Course in the Cascades I could not wait to purchase a “Bomb Proof” Alpine FryBake Pan and since have carried it all over North America with the family with GREAT SUCCESS now for over 25 years.

 If you are hesitant in a purchase, I can guarantee your purchase will be well worth every penny you spend in the utility it provides.” – Ken Larson

 With a little practice you can bake just about anything you could bake at home.